Skip to content

 To modify an existing relationship:

-1. Go to the entity’s Relationships section
+1. Go to the entity’s Relationships tab in the sidebar

-5. Save changes
+4. Save changes

 For temporal relationships, you can end a relationship rather than deleting it.
 This preserves the historical record while marking the relationship as no longer active.
 The “End relationship” action sets the valid_to field to the current date, so the relationship still appears when viewing the world’s history but is filtered out when viewing the current state.